 Candy AI: An AI companion you can use right in your browser (PWA)

-What using Candy AI is like in practice
+How Candy AI feels in practice

-Candy AI features you’ll actually notice
+Candy AI features you actually notice

-Section with AI Boyfriend Characters in Candy AI showing four male AI profiles as cards with portraits, names, ages, and short descriptions: Erik, Malik, Ethan, and John.
+Section with AI Boyfriend Characters in Candy AI, showing four male AI profiles as cards with portraits, names, ages, and short descriptions: Erik, Malik, Ethan, and John.

 • creating a character with a specific role/personality